blake-regalia/graphy.js/README.md

    - [N-Quads  (.nq) - `graphy.nq.parse`](#graphy-nq-parse)

 #### Parse Events
 The parsers are engineered to run as fast as computerly possible.
 For this reason, they do not extend EventEmitter, which normally allows event handlers to bind via `.on()` calls.
-Instead, any event handlers must be specified at the time the parser is invoked.
-The name of an event is passed as a key in the hash object passed to the `config` parameter, where the value of the entry is the event handler/callback.
+Instead, any event handlers must be specified during a call to the parser.
+The name of an event is given by the key of a `hash` that gets passed as the `config`, where the value of each entry is the event's callback function.

 For example:
 ```js